isaaccorley/torchrs/README.md

 The [RSICD](https://github.com/201528014227051/RSICD_optimal) dataset, proposed in ["Exploring Models and Data for Remote Sensing Image Caption Generation", Lu et al.](https://arxiv.org/abs/1712.07835) is an image captioning dataset with 5 captions per image for 10,921 RGB images extracted using [Google Earth](https://earth.google.com/web/), [Baidu Map](https://map.baidu.com/), [MapABC](https://www.mapabc.com/) and [Tianditu](https://www.tianditu.gov.cn/).
 While one of the larger remote sensing image captioning datasets, this dataset contains very repetitive language with little detail and many captions are duplicated.

-The dataset can be downloaded using the `scripts/download_rsicd.sh` script and then used as below:
+The dataset can be downloaded (0.57GB) using `scripts/download_rsicd.sh` and instantiated below:

 ```python
 import torchvision.transforms as T